auguwu/Wumpcord/README.md

 # Wumpcord
 > :rowboat: **Flexible, type-safe, and lightweight Discord API library made in TypeScript**

-## Features
-- Clustering Support: Tired of build your own [clustering](https://nodejs.org/api/cluster.html) library to your bot?
-Wumpcord has clustering support built-in with a modular system to plug-in-play methods with IPC and Redis Pub/Sub support.
-- Extra Utilities: Wumpcord bundles in with extra utilities like a Reaction Handler and a Message Collector.

 ## Installation
 You can install **Wumpcord** under NPM, as follows: